stadt-karlsruhe/CO2-Runter/README.md

 ## Build Instructions for Production\

-    Change DB Password and Token Key to something new
+    Change DB Password and Token Key in `docker-compose-pord.yml` to something new

-    Run docker-compose up --build -f docker-compose-prod.yml
+    Run `docker compose -f docker-compose-prod.yml up --build` inside the main project directory

-    o log in, use `mysql_db` as the server Username as `root` and password as the new Password.
+    To log in, use `mysql_db` as the server Username as `root` and password as the new Password.

-    To start interacting with the application, open `http://localhost:3050/` on a browser.
+    To start interacting with the application, open `http://localhost:9001/` on a browser.

-    If you want you can remove the Adminer service from the docker-compose-prod.yml file